michaelscodingspot/WPF_MVVMC/README.md

 ...
 <mvvmc:Region ControllerID="XXX" />
 ```
+The Controller, in turn, controls a single Region, so there's 1:1 relation between Region and Controller.

 In applications where you want the navigation to occur on the entire screen, the Window contents should be only the Region.
 ```xaml
 <Window